 We moved into my grandmother’s house to care for her.
 Luckily, we like our new neighbors.
 We all seem to have an unspoken perfect neighborly agreement.

 People talk, or not.
 Maybe it’s a bad day.
 Might wave, might not.
 Who’s to say.
 No matter what it’s all good.
 No judgment, no hard feelings.

 We all get it.
 It’s real.
 Nothing fake.
 No pretending to be something we’re not.
 We all watch out for each other out of respect, but no one is nosy.

 I like that.
 I can sit on the porch.
 I don’t feel like I have to talk, maybe I’ll change my mind.
 But it’s relaxing.
 We can step outside.
 Walk around the yard.
 Do our thing.

-Cool part is, we have new friends.
+The cool part is, we have new friends.
 I haven’t seen anybody sprint away.
 Yet.